THE SYNAGOGUE in the outpost of Givat Sorek.

-The synagogue was constructed in memory of Naftali Fraenkel, 16, Gil-Ad Shaer, 16, and Eyal Yifrah, 19, who were kidnapped by Hamas terrorists and murdered on June 12, 2014.
-It is located near where the bodies of the three teens were found.
+It was constructed in memory of Naftali Fraenkel, 16, Gil-Ad Shaer, 16, and Eyal Yifrah, 19, whom Hamas terrorists kidnapped and murdered on June 12, 2014.
+It is located near the spot where the bodies of the three teens were found.

 Perl said the civil administration considered the hilltop to be survey land, whose ownership status was unclear.
 To date, he said, the civil administration had ignored repeated requests by the council to determine whether the property was state land or if it belonged to local Palestinians.